Ultrasound Training in Tucson, AZ

 Programs specifically in ultrasound aren't available in Tucson, but one school located within 10 minutes of the downtown area does offer a related option.
 According to the U.S. Bureau of Labor Statistics, students can enter careers in ultrasound technology after completing a radiologic technology degree program, though they might need additional on-the-job training in diagnostic medical sonography.
 To find out what training in this field entails, explore the coursework and clinical component of the featured college's program.
 You can also get info on the school's enrollment numbers, graduation rates and more in the table of statistics.

-- Pima Community College, situated about two miles from central Tucson, offers an associate's degree in radiologic technology.
+- Pima Community College, situated about three miles from central Tucson, offers an associate's degree in radiologic technology.
 The program is accredited by the Joint Review Committee of Education for Radiologic Technology.

 Check out the table below to get more details about the profiled college, as it may help you decide if this school fits your educational goals.
 There's info on student retention, financial aid and tuition, among other facts.